Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 	1. Download and install nodejs (version recommended for most users) to the machine your ASA Server is running on. nodejs link https://nodejs.org/en

-PART 2: Setup your discord bot
+PART 2: Setup your discord bot (each server you want to control from discord needs its own bot, this installation can handle multiple bots)

 	1. Navigate to discord developers site and log in with your discord login credentials discord developers site https://discord.com/developers